How to Build a Small Castle in Minecraft

 Any build can be made out of any material you wish and you can certainly play around with combinations and patterns.
 Feel free to get creative.
 All you need to do is mine up all the necessary materials.

-If you look at online designs and blueprints, you will see most people turn to more neutral toned blocks or blocks for their castle builds, or blocks with high Blast Resistance in case of attacks or Creepers.
+If you look at online designs and blueprints, you will see most people turn to more neutral toned blocks for their castle builds, or blocks with high Blast Resistance in case of attacks or Creepers.
 Most commonly the blocks that builders use are:

 - Stone (Smooth or Brick)